gctools-outilsgc/aurora-website/src/docs/en/component/buttons.md

 Examples of good button labels: Add a blog post, Send message, Save draft.

-All labels should capitalize only the first letter of the label.

 Label text has high contrast with the button colour.
 See [Colour](/component/colour) for more information about acceptable contrast.

 <documentationtabs remove="react">